BogdanCatalin-Iacob/Tetris/README.md

         - #### Game over
             - if a shape is locked in place at the top (first row) of the playfield a modal will pop-up displaying "Game Over", the score and the level of the current game -> work as expected
+            - when game is over the sound goes of(if on) and all the event listeners arer removed ->  work as expected
+            - the modal has a Restart button which if clicked will reload the page to restart the game -> work as expected